ros-perception/vision_msgs/README.md

 ## Messages

-  * Classification2D and Classification3D: pure classification without pose
+  * Classification2D and Classification3D: pure classification without pose.
-  * Detection2D and Detection3D: classification + pose
   * BoundingBox2D, BoundingBox3D: orientable rectangular bounding boxes,
     specified by the pose of their center and their size.
+  * Detection2D and Detection3D: classification + pose.
   * XArray messages, where X is one of the four message types listed above.
 A pipeline should emit XArray messages as its forward-facing ROS interface.
   * VisionInfo: Information about a classifier, such as its name and where